davew-msft/MLOps-E2E/README.md

 1. [Lab40: Using Datasets and Datastores in AMLS](./Lab40/README.md):  we'll first get the data into a dataset and explore the data
 1. [Lab41: Automated Machine Learning (automl)](./Lab41/README.md):  we'll use the IBM dataset to look at the causes of employee attrition, using the AMLS GUI.
 1. [Lab42: automl from a python notebook](./samples/automl-forecast-model.ipynb) :  We will look at running automl from within a python notebook using automl API calls.
 We'll forecast energy demand using NYCs open dataset.  **Please see the [sample notebooks area](./samples/README.md) for other approaches using ARIMA and deep learning.**
+1. [Lab43: automl full end-to-end MLOps pipelines](./Lab43/README.md).
+We use an open source accounts receivable dataset to predict late payments.
+We use that dataset and automl for predictions and we deploy the model to AKS or ACI.
+  * we use the AMLS UI for most of this but provide some sample notebooks that you can use to do this programmatically if desired.
+  * we will do `continuous retraining` whenever the dataset changes using AMLS Pipelines.

 ## Other Labs